caffeine-addictt/nexis/.github/ISSUE_TEMPLATE/6-question-support.md

 ---
-name: 'Question or Support Request'
+name: "Question or Support Request"
-about: 'Questions and requests for support.'
+about: "Questions and requests for support."
-title: ''
+title: ""
-labels: ['Type: Question', 'help wanted']
+labels: ["Type: Question", "help wanted"]
-assignees: ['caffeine-addictt']
+assignees: ["caffeine-addictt"]
 ---

 # Question or Support Request